How to Sew a Quick and Easy DIY Tea Cozy Tutorial

 - 1 fat quarter of batting OR Insul-Bright (aff link)

-- general sewing and quilting supplies
+- sewing machine, rotary cutter, cutting mat and other general sewing and quilting supplies

 Cutting Instructions